WildernessLabs/Netduino.Foundation/docs/Getting_Started/Working_with_Sensors/index.md

 ---
 layout: GettingStarted
-title: Working with Sensors
+title: Getting Started
-subtitle: Getting started with the sensor API.
+subtitle: Working with the sensor API.
 ---

+# Working with Sensors

 Netduino.Foundation has a huge list of supported peripherals, all exposed via a modern and efficient API.
 The sensor API, for instance, exposes sensor readings via both a traditional low-level polling API, in which readings are manually triggered via an `Update()` method, and a high-level event/notification architecture, in which the polling is automatic, and readings are surfaced via events.